Tiny molecule has big effect in childhood brain tumor studies

 August 18, 2018

 Cancer prevention programs and initiatives to recruit faculty to UT Health San Antonio got a $3.5 million boost from the Cancer Prevention & Research Institute of Texas (CPRIT).
 The awards, announced Aug.
 16, bringing total funding to UT Health San Antonio by CPRIT to about $74.6 million since the program began in 2008.
-The UT […]
+The Mays […]